Welcome to CEC Health Center!

 What Causes Flat Feet?

 Feet pain is not easy to deal with and can worsen if it’s not treated correctly.
 Flat feet, also known as pes planus, is an example of a condition that can cause this pain.
-At Charles Evan Center, we provide podiatry services!
+At CEC Health Center, we provide podiatry services!
 Please visit our facility today if you’re interested in seeing a Podiatrist in Westbury That Accepts Medicaid.
 Read more below to learn about flat feet.